Soares/myelin/README.md

   * __domEvent__ is false, as these elements never change on their own
   * __modelEvent__ returns "change:#{attribute}"

-Myelin comes with a number of handlers built in.
-They are:

-### Link

-A Handler for anchors.
-Similar to Handler, but `domEvent` is "click", meaning the model attribute will be changed whenever the link is clicked.

 ### Input

 A Handler used for most inputs. `get`s and `set`s using jQuery's .val().
 `domEvent` is "change", meaning the model will be synced whenever a "change" event is fired.
+Used by default for input and select elements.

+### ImmediateInput

+An Input that syncs on "keyup" instead of "change".
+Used by default for textareas.

 ### Button

 Like Input, but `domEvent` is "click" and `modelEvent` is `false`.
-Buttons ignore changes on the model by default because the common use case for syncing buttons is to have a number of buttons that each set their own value on the model when clicked.
-If they all synced to the model, then when any one was clicked, all the others would change their value.
+Buttons, by default, do not update to match model attributes.

 ### Submit

-Like Button, but prevents the default DOM event from continuing.
+Like Button, but prevents the default DOM event from being fired.

 ### Checkbox

-An Input handler that handles checking and unchecking it's element.
+An Input handler that handles checking and unchecking its element.
 Note that `render` and `clean` will both convert their values to Booleans.

 ### Radio

 An Input handler that handles selecting the correct radio element.
-The selector for a radio handler should match a set of radio buttons. `get` will return the value of the checked button, and `set` will ensure that only the button with the matching value is checked.
+The selector should match a whole set of radio buttons. `get` will return the value of the checked button, and `set` will ensure that only the button with the matching value is checked.

 ### Password